yereverluvinunclebert/Diesel-Volume-Control-VB6/README.md

  ![vb6-logo-200](https://github.com/yereverluvinunclebert/Panzer-JustClock-VB6/assets/2788342/7986e544-0b94-4a10-90bb-2d9fb60c294a)

- I created as a variation of the stopwatch clock I had previously created for the World of Tanks and War Thunder communities.
-The Panzer Just Clock widget is an attractive dieselpunk VB6 widget for your desktop.
+ I created this as a development from the original Yahoo widget/ Konfabulator version I had previously created for the steampunk communities.
+This Yahoo widget inspired the Xwidget version which has now been replaced by this VB6 version.

+This widget is an attractive dieselpunk VB6 widget for your desktop.
 Functional and gorgeous at the same time.
-The graphics are my own, I took original inspiration from a clock face by Italo Fortana.
-It is all my code with some help from the chaps at VBForums (credits given).
+The graphics are my own, it is mostly my code with some help from the chaps at VBForums (credits given).

- It will be a simple multi-timezone Simple Clock and clock.
 This Widget is a moveable widget that you can move anywhere around the desktop as you require.

 ![dieselpunk-volume-400](https://github.com/yereverluvinunclebert/Diesel-Volume-Control-VB6/assets/2788342/61063cce-eeb7-4552-ac96-ab2a192eb14f)